{\gamma}-Ray and ultra-high energy neutrino background suppression due to solar radiation: Acknowledgements

 \section{Acknowledgements}

+SB would like to thank Maura E. Ramirez-Quezada, Yongchao Zhang and an anonymous referee for helpful discussions and feedback on the draft.
+SB also thanks Justin D. Finke for pointing out a missing factor in the previous revision, which has now been included in this version to obtain the correct angular dependence for the optical depth.
 SB is supported by funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No.~101002846 (ERC CoG ``CosmoChart'') as well as support from the Initiative Physique des Infinis (IPI), a research training program of the Idex SUPER at Sorbonne Universit\'{e}.
-SB would like to thank Maura E. Ramirez-Quezada, Yongchao Zhang and an anonymous referee for helpful discussions and feedback on the draft.